bestxmg/Diary-of-Defiant-Conduct/notes/practical/different_markdown_element.md

-# Examples of different elements in markdown
+# Examples of different elements in markdown🐶

 ### 1. indentation of the begining text of one line(non-breaking space)
 &nbsp;&nbsp;&nbsp;&nbsp;bestxmg